Present weather sensor

-The present weather sensor (PWS) is a component of an automatic weather station that detects the presence of hydrometeors and determines their type (rain, snow, drizzle, etc.) and intensity.
+A present weather sensor (PWS) is a component of an automatic weather station that detects the presence of hydrometeors and determines their type (rain, snow, drizzle, etc.) and intensity.
 It works on a principle similar to a bistatic radar, noting the passage of droplets, or flakes, between a transmitter and a sensor.
-These instruments in automatic weather stations are used to simulate the observation taken by a human observer.
-They allow rapid reporting of any change in the type and intensity of precipitation, but include interpretation limitations.
+These instruments in automatic weather stations are used to simulate the observation taken by a human observer, and allow rapid reporting of any change in the type and intensity of precipitation, but include interpretation limitations.

 Principle

 Types

 There are at least two types of devices used to detect precipitation: